-Statute Section / Rule Description IGST Section 2(5) Definition of export of goods IGST Section 2(6) Definition of export of service IGST Section 2(10) Definition of import of goods IGST Section 2(11) Definition of import of service IGST Section 2(15) Definition of location of supplier of service CGST Section 2(56) Definition of India CGST Section 2(103) Definition of State CGST Section 2(114) Definition of Union Territory
+Statute Section / Rule Description IGST Section 2(5) Definition of export of goods IGST Section 2(6) Definition of export of service IGST Section 2(10) Definition of import of goods IGST Section 2(11) Definition of import of service IGST Section 2(15) Definition of location of supplier of service CGST Section 2(56) Definition of India CGST Section 2(103) Definition of State

-IGST Section 7 Meaning of inter-State supplies IGST Section 8 Meaning of intra-State supplies IGST Section 10 Place of supply of goods other than supply of goods imported into, or exported from India IGST Section 11 Place of supply of goods imported into, or exported from India IGST Section 12 Place of supply of services where location of supplier and recipient is in India IGST Section 13 Place of supply of services where location of supplier or location of recipient is outside India IGST Section 5 Levy and collection of tax CGST Section 9 Levy and collection of tax CGST Section 25 Registration
+CGST Section 2(114) Definition of Union Territory IGST Section 7 Meaning of inter-State supplies IGST Section 8 Meaning of intra-State supplies IGST Section 10 Place of supply of goods other than supply of goods imported into, or exported from India IGST Section 11 Place of supply of goods imported into, or exported from India IGST Section 12 Place of supply of services where location of supplier and recipient is in India IGST Section 13 Place of supply of services where location of supplier or location of recipient is outside India IGST Section 5 Levy and collection of tax CGST Section 9 Levy and collection of tax CGST Section 25 Registration

 GST being a destination-based consumption tax (discussed in greater detail in section 10), the supply may at times take place in the territorial waters of India, including cases where a supplier is required to travel into the territorial waters in order to supply goods or services.
-While the nature of supply in these cases may be inter-State supplies (in terms of Section 7(5)(c) of the IGST Act - residuary clause), by virtue of this Section, the law provides a deeming fiction to reinstate the steps to be applied in Sections 7 and 8 by artificially specifying the location of 'location of supplier' and the location of 'place of supply'.
+While the nature of supply in these cases may be inter-State supplies (in terms of section 7(5)(c) of the IGST Act - residuary clause), by virtue of this section, the law provides a deeming fiction to reinstate the steps to be applied in sections 7 and 8 by artificially specifying the location as the 'location of supplier' and the location of 'place of supply'.
 For this reason, clear provisions are laid down as to where on the land mass of India, the actual location will be linked to.
-Please note, the statute uses the expression 'deemed to be' which would supply an artificial meaning.
-Also, this provision does not seek to violate exclusive jurisdiction of the Union on matters of territorial waters but merely establishes a link to the land mass of India to overcome judicial intervention or assumptions by industry.
+Note that the statute uses the expression 'deemed to be' which would supply an artificial meaning.
+Also, this provision does not seek to violate the exclusive jurisdiction of the Union on matters of territorial waters but merely establishes a link to the land mass of India to overcome judicial intervention or assumptions by industry.

-The provision identifies two facts that have been discussed at length in the context of section 7 and 8, namely:
+The provision identifies two facts that have been discussed at length in the context of sections 7 and 8, namely:

-- Location of supplier of goods or services or both - Place of supply of goods or services or both down, vide this deeming fiction, that such locations - 'supplier' or 'place of supply' - will be the most proximate State or UT.
+- Location of supplier of goods or services or both - Place of supply of goods or services or both tax on the supply should be apportioned to.
+To address these situations, the statue lays down, vide this deeming fiction, that such locations - 'supplier' or 'place of supply' - will be the most proximate State or UT.

-By applying the provisions of Sections 10 and 12, if it is established that the 'place of supply' or 'the location of the supplier' is found to be in the territorial waters and not on the land mass, an ambiguity could arise as to where the supplier is required to be registered, or which State the tax on the supply should be apportioned to.
-To address these situations, the statue lays
+By applying the provisions of sections 10 and 12, if it is established that the 'place of supply' or 'the location of the supplier' is found to be in the territorial waters and not on the land mass, an ambiguity could arise as to where the supplier is required to be registered, or to which State the